theRealAph/ScopeLocals/README.md

 business logic calls it simplifies the implementation if the server can share context with its components via some alternative channel.

 The diagram below illustrates the sort of behaviour we would like.
-In this example there are two threads handling a request.
-Both attempt to open a database connection.
-Each thread needs its own independent permissions, so it also needs its own independent channel.
+It shows the call stack for two different threads handling a server request.
+Each call stack begins with a call to `processRequest()` at call 1.
+It calls business logic method `handleRequest()` at call 2.
+The application logic eventually tries to open a database connection by calling `DBDriver.open()` at call 7.
+At this point `DBDriver` needs to decide whether the thread is permitted to access the database.

-`PERMISSIONS` acts as a direct, per-thread channel from the `ServerFramework` to the `DBDriver` server component.
-The permissions set from `ServerFrameWork.processRequest()` in Thread 1 and read by `DBDriver.open()` include permission to access the database, permitting the call to `DBPool.newConnection()` to proceed.
-The permissions set in Thread 2 do not include that permission so an `InvalidPermissionException` is thrown.
+The requirement here is for `PERMISSIONS` to act as a direct, per-thread channel to pass a `Permission` instance from the `Server` in call 1 to the `DBDriver` in call 7.
+The value `set()` by Thread 1 in call 1 should be the value returned when Thread 1 performs a `get()` in call 7.
+Thread 2 must be able to `set()` and `get()` its own independent value.
+In the example, Thread 1's `Permission` object allows database access, so the `DBDriver` proceeds to call `newConnection()` at call 8.
+The `Permission` for Thread 2 disallows database access, so `DBDriver` creates and throws an `InvalidPermissionException`.

     Thread 1                                  Thread 2

-    DBPool.newConnection()                             InvalidPermissionException()
+    8. DBDriver.newConnection()               8.
+InvalidPermissionException()
-    DBDriver.open() ---- get ----------------+         DBDriver.open() ---- get ----------------+
+    7. DBDriver.open() <-- get ---------+     7.
+DBDriver.open() <--- get --------+
        ...                              |        ...                              |
        ...
 PERMISSIONS     ...
 PERMISSIONS
-    AppLogic.handleRequest()                 |         AppLogic.handleRequest()                 |
+    2. AppLogic.handleRequest()         |     2.
+AppLogic.handleRequest()         |
-    ServerFrameWork.processRequest() - set --+         ServerFrameWork.processRequest() - set --+
+    1. Server.processRequest() -- set --+     1.
+Server.processRequest() -- set --+

 ### Currently Supported Options